kubedb/cli/docs/guides/postgres/initialization/replay_from_gcs.md

 ---

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).
 > Don't know how to take continuous backup?
-Check [tutorial](/docs/guides/postgres/snapshot/continuous_archiving.md) on Continuous Archiving.
+Check this [tutorial](/docs/guides/postgres/snapshot/continuous_archiving.md) on Continuous Archiving.

 # PostgreSQL Initialization from GCS

 **WAL-G** is used to handle replay, and restoration mechanism.
-Please refer to [Initialization from WAL files in kubeDB](/docs/guides/postgres/initialization/wal_source.md) to know more about it.
+Please refer to [Initialization from WAL files in KubeDB](/docs/guides/postgres/initialization/wal_source.md) to know more about it.

 ## Before You Begin